mykhailodorokhov/taltech-workshop-19-05-2021/readme.md

 npm run dev
 ```

 voila!
-App will be running at post `3000`
+App will be running at `localhost:3000`

 ## Useful commands